Subscribe to updates

 Summary

-• The Cabinet approved the responses to the recommendations of the Barnet Highway Network Task and Finish Group report.
-The report covered topics such as road surfacing, maintenance techniques, and communication between officers, councillors and residents.
+The Cabinet agreed to the proposed responses to the recommendations of the Barnet Highway Network Task and Finish Group.
 Councillor David Longstaff, Chair of the Barnet Highway Network Task & Finish Group, was thanked for his work.
 The recommendations included:

-• Reviewing the council's Highways Infrastructure Asset Management Plan.
+• Reviewing the council's Highways Infrastructure Asset Management Plan to align with best practices.

 • Promoting the Local Council’s Roads Innovation Group document, Maintaining a Vital Asset.